 Guest Artist, Guest Artist

 Dr. Michael Pearl (Presenter).
 Doc recently retired from the Cherry Creek School District, having taught theatre and directed plays at Smoky Hill High School and Grandview High School.
 He is a recipient of Cherry Creek Teacher of the Year, Colorado Theatre Educator of the Year, and Colorado Thespian Hall of Fame Honors.
 Now “Doc” practices what he taught!
 Acting credits include “Mort” What’s Wrong with This Picture?, “Norman,” On Golden Pond, Vintage Theatre; “Hugo,” God’s Man in Texas, Aurora Fox; “Scrooge,” A Christmas Twist, Firehouse Theater; and “Rev. Hooker,” Dearly Departed, Spotlight Theatre.
 He has also performed with Littleton Town Hall Arts Center, and Miner’s Alley Playhouse.
-Doc narrates audio books for Brook Forest Voices.
+Doc performs audio books for Brook Forest Voices.
 He is represented by Maximum Talent.
-Look for him as Mr. Furtado at http://en.springtelecomgroup.com/
+Look for him on the Polar Express at the Colorado Railroad Museum this holiday season.

 Effective Acting: Affecting Others